mrd3835/Website_AI_Hiring_Bias/readme.md

-# Project 03: Accessibility and Design Choices
+# AI Hiring Bias Website

 ## Accessibility Practice
 - Used **relative font units (`rem`)** for all text.